Netlia/documentation/DeviceComunication/DeviceComunication.md

 We can implement sending messages to devices in the LoRa network in several ways.
 The simplest way is "marking messages".
 In this implementation, the server sends the downlink and marks it as "sent".
 After it receives the first uplink since the downlink was sent, it changes the status of the sent downlink to "will be acknowledged in the next message".
 There should be an uplink with acknowledgment in the next message.
-If a downlink message arrives, it is successfully sent.
+If this acknowledgment arrives, the downlink message has been successfully sent.

 ![LoraMessageMarker](Lora_MessageMarker.png)